MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/msal-python-token-cache-serialization.md

 In Microsoft Authentication Library (MSAL) for Python, an in-memory token cache that persists for the duration of the app session, is provided by default when you create an instance of <xref:msal.application.ConfidentialClientApplication>.

-Serialization of the token cache, so that different sessions of your app can access it, isn't provided "out of the box."
+Serialization of the token cache, so that different sessions of your app can access it, isn't provided "Out of the box."
 MSAL for Python can be used in app types that don't have access to the file system--such as Web apps.
 To have a persistent token cache in an app that uses MSAL for Python, you must provide custom token cache serialization.

 The strategies for serializing the token cache differ depending on whether you're writing a public client application (Desktop), or a confidential client application (web app, web API, or daemon app).